 I have an undergraduate degree in Psychology and a Masters in Education for Sustainability (sustainability from the personal to the global).

 I’m a registered Intuitive Eating Counsellor, certified MB-EAT (Mindfulness-Based Eating Awareness Training) teacher and a qualified Self Esteem teacher with the More to Life Programme.
 Over my 20 years’ involvement with More to Life, I have had the privilege of working with many many people supporting and empowering them to become more of their authentic selves.
+I’m a member of ASDAH (Association for Size Diversity And Health) and have a Health At Every Size (HAES), weight inclusive and weight neutral approach to my work.

 I am an avid blogger and writer – look out for my new posts and newsletters every week.
 I also run an active closed Facebook Group and is free to join!
 It’s a place to share, be heard and give and receive support.